 Because experienced tax preparers are very busy during the peak “tax season,” its best to schedule an appointment in advance – even if it’s for late January or early February – just to make sure you can get on their appointment calendar.
 Of course, if you’re expecting a refund, the sooner you can get your information together and meet with your tax preparer, the sooner you can file and receive your refund.

-Also of Interest - Planning Ahead: Boston North Shore Tax Tips
+Also of Interest - Boston North Shore Tax Deductions: Don’t Forget These Four

 Gather your information